cctbx/cctbx_project/mmtbx/probe/README.md

 an assertion if it finds a problem and exits normally when everything is okay.
 This verifies that the Python/C++ linkage is working correctly and that the code works on a standard model.

+The  **mmtbx/programs/probe2.py** script uses the probe library routines above to construct kinemages of interactions and surfaces and to generate summary scores for interactions within a model.
+It is a replacement for the **mmtbx.probe** program, producing similar outputs but taking different command-line options.
+The following tests are provided for this program:
+* There is a Test() function defined within the module that will test all of its non-class functions.
+To run it, the module can be imported and then probe2.Test() called.
+It will fail with an assertion failure if there is a problem with the tests:
+    * **_condense():** Verify that this method works when sorting and when sorting and condensing.
+    * **_totalInteractionCount():** Verify that this sums the counts of all interaction types.
+    * **_color_for_gap():** Verify that this returns the correct color for hydrogen bonds and for a sample of values.
+    * **_color_for_atom_class():** Verify that this returns the correct color for a sample of values.
+* @todo

 The file **ener_lib_molprobity.cif** is a drop-in replacement for the ener_lib.cif file that is found in the chem_data/mon_lib directory under modules in a CCTBX build.
 It has atomic radii consistent with the original Probe code to enable regression tests between Probe2 and Probe.
-It should not be used in production once the CCTBX radii are adjusted (this is ongoing as of 10/5/2021).
+It should not be used in production once the CCTBX radii are adjusted (this is ongoing as of 3/4/2022).
 Note that replacing this file will impact other CCTBX programs that use atom radii.

-Regression tests were performed between Probe2 and the original Probe code in October 2021 before the release of Probe2:
+Regression tests were performed between Probe2 and the original Probe code in March 2022 before the release of Probe2:

 **@todo**